Allen-Shao/Mesh-Simplification/README.md

 # mesh-simplification
-An alternative to current qslim algorithm using vtk
+An alternative to qslim algorithm using vtk

 ## Dependency
 ### OpenGL